yczeng/mit-course-catalog-cli/README.md

 ```
 mit-cc --help
 ```
 Really though, there are just two commands.
-To search courses by either name or subject number, type:
+To search courses by either name or subject number, use the following command.
+Make sure you include quotations when searching up multiple words.
 ```
-mit-cc --search *search query here*
+mit-cc --search "TEXT"
 ```
 To see the main menu, type:
 ```